herpiko/cubetimer/README.md

-# Simple Rubik cube timer
+# Simple Rubik Cube Timer

 Like a StackMat, but for Linux.